PCA9685 - Multiple Servo Control Using Arduino

 • Software PWM: Connecting the servos to digital pins on the Arduino and writing code to generate PWM signals on the digital pins using the Arduino IDE will control the servos.

-Note: Both of the above methods are quite complex and cannot provide the accurate controlling of servos using PWM.
-In such a typical condition the PCA9685 module comes into the Picture.
+Note: Both of the above methods are quite complex and cannot provide accurate control of servos using PWM.
+In such a typical condition, the PCA9685 module comes into the Picture.

 Operated through I2C, this PWM driver includes a built-in clock, eliminating the need for continuous signal transmission from the microcontroller.
 It operates at 5V but remains 3.3V microcontroller-compatible, facilitating safe driving of outputs up to 6V.
 This feature is beneficial for controlling LEDs with 3.4+ forward voltages, such as white or blue ones.